Andy-Dickinson/JavaScript/JavaScript.md

 * Uses browsers global variables (sessionStorage & localStorage)
 * Only stores strings (other datatypes automatically converted to strings)
 * Single strings can be limiting, so better to turn JSON object into string and then store
+* **MUST CHECK** if web storage is supported by browser first when using (try/catch, add test item, remove test item, return true)

 ##### sessionStorage -
 * Per origin/window/tab, limited to **lifetime of window**